siamkarl/pterodactyl-installer/README.md

 4. Follow the on-screen instructions to install either the **Pterodactyl Panel**, **Wings**

 ### Configuration
-- **Cloudflare DNS**: The script will automatically create DNS records for your Pterodactyl Panel and Wings using your Cloudflare API credentials.
 - **SSL Certificates**: Certbot will be used to generate and configure SSL certificates for the domains/subdomains `panel.yourdomain.com` and `wings.yourdomain.com`.

 ### Options